What are the different Types of Software Testing?

 An acceptance test is performed by the client and verifies whether the end to end the flow of the system is as per the business requirements or not and if it is as per the needs of the end user.
 Client accepts the software only when all the features and functionalities work as expected.
 It is the last phase of the testing, after which the software goes into production.
 This is also called as User Acceptance Testing (UAT).

 #3) Ad-hoc Testing

-The name itself suggests that this testing is performed on ad-hoc basis i.e. with no reference to test case and also without any plan or documentation in place for such type of testing.
+The name itself suggests that this testing is performed on an ad-hoc basis i.e. with no reference to test case and also without any plan or documentation in place for such type of testing.
 The objective of this testing is to find the defects and break the application by executing any flow of the application or any random functionality.

 Ad-hoc testing is an informal way of finding defects and can be performed by anyone in the project.
-It is difficult to identify defects without test case but sometimes it is possible that defects found during ad-hoc testing might not have been identified using existing test cases.
+It is difficult to identify defects without a test case but sometimes it is possible that defects found during ad-hoc testing might not have been identified using existing test cases.